ankit7540/IntensityCalbr/README.md

  + General scheme : experimental band area, reference data either available before hand or computable.
 (If computable then appropriate functions are required to be called).

-     + Pure rotational Raman intensities as reference: [(See example, t-dependent analysis)](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/t_dependent/Example/example.ipynb) [See example, t_independent analysis](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/t_independent/Example/example.ipynb)
+     + Pure rotational Raman intensities as reference: [(See example, t-dependent analysis)](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/t_dependent/Example/example.ipynb) [(See example, t_independent analysis) ](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/t_independent/Example/example.ipynb)
-     + Vibration-rotation Raman intensities as reference: [(Computation of reference spectra)](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/vibration_rotation_H2_HD_D2/common_rotational_state/Examples/example_compute_series.ipynb)  [(See example using common initial states)](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/vibration_rotation_H2_HD_D2/common_rotational_state/Examples/example_genC2.ipynb) [(See example for temperature dependent analysis, all bands)]()  [(See example for temperature independent i.e. fixed analysis, all bands)]()
+     + Vibration-rotation Raman intensities as reference: [(Computation of reference spectra) ](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/vibration_rotation_H2_HD_D2/common_rotational_state/Examples/example_compute_series.ipynb)  [(See example using common initial states) ](https://github.com/ankit7540/IntensityCalbr/blob/master/PythonModule/determine_C2/vibration_rotation_H2_HD_D2/common_rotational_state/Examples/example_genC2.ipynb) [(See example for temperature dependent analysis, all bands) ]()    [(See example for temperature independent i.e. fixed analysis, all bands) ]()
      + Vibrational Raman intensities of liquids as reference: [(See example)]()

  In this work, compute code for intensities and reference matrix for pure rotation and rotational-vibrational Raman bands are given.
-(At present this is possible for H<sub>2</sub>, HD and D<sub>2</sub> since polarizability invariants are available for these from our earlier work {A. Raj, H. Hamaguchi, and H. A. Witek , J. Chem.
+(At present this is possible for H<sub>2</sub>, HD and D<sub>2</sub> since polarizability invariants are available for these from our earlier work:   A. Raj, H. Hamaguchi, and H. A. Witek , J. Chem.
 Phys.
-148, 104308 (2018) [10.1063/1.5011433](https://doi.org/10.1063/1.5011433) })
+148, 104308 (2018) [10.1063/1.5011433]([https://doi.org/10.1063/1.5011433]) )

  - List of data required for analysis of pure rotational/ rotation-vibration Raman bands : experimental band area, x-axis vector for the spectra (in cm<sup>-1</sup> or wavelength).
 Indices of J-states for pure rotation; O,S,Q-bands for rotational-vibration bands, temperature (K) as additional parameters.
 The reference data is computed on the fly.